hackgptdeveloper/hackgptdeveloper.github.io/_posts/2024-11-23-double-ngon-explore.md

   - AI, chatbot, Javascript
 ---

-AI generated javascript for drawing doubble polygon.
+AI generated javascript for drawing doubble polygon - about 60%.
+And about 5% of code really needs lots of manual Chrome Devtool debugging + ChatGPT advise.

 <style>
         canvas {